 It’s quite easy to make a claim that almost every business has gone online, and with them, the competition grew exponentially.
 Carefully calculating how to make the right decisions when creating a business plan has never been so crucial, no matter if it’s for a small or large business.
 And simply “scoping out” how your competitors manage their companies and trying to sort of copy them is frankly not good enough.
 What’s to be done then?

-Data gathering, and especially data gathering for market research, has been around as a solution for quite some time now.
-If you look up “data for market research” at Google Trends, you will see that the worldwide interest has been overall substantial and growing search trend for over five years now!
+Data gathering by using proxies for market research has recently emerged and started to grow with the increasing digitalization of our society.
+If you look up “data for market research” on Google Trends, you will see that the worldwide interest has been overall growing search trend for a little over five years now.

 But which proxies are the best for this particular case?
 This article aims to answer precisely this question.
 Let’s jump right in.